fangwei123456/spikingjelly/docs/source/activation_based_en/2_encoding.rst

 Poisson Encoder
 -----------------
-The Poisson encoder :class:`spikingjelly.clock_driven.encoding.PoissonEncoder` is a stateless encoder.
+The Poisson encoder :class:`spikingjelly.activation_based.encoding.PoissonEncoder` is a stateless encoder.
 It converts the input data ``x`` into a spike with the same shape, which conforms to a Poisson process, i.e., the number of spikes during a certain period follows a Poisson distribution.
 A Poisson process is also called a Poisson flow.
 When a spike flow satisfies the requirements of independent increment, incremental stability and commonality, such a spike flow is a Poisson flow.
 More specifically, in the entire spike stream, the number of spikes appearing in disjoint intervals is independent of each other, and in any interval,